2018 Giraffe Research Study Update at Cleveland Metroparks Zoo

 Next up on our week of de-mystifying Halloween animals - the aye-aye!
 Many Madagascar natives believe that if an aye-aye points their middle finger at someone they are marked for death.
 An aye-aye’s hands are actually designed perfectly for foraging.
 They have delicate fingers and use their long middle finger for eating, drinking and grooming.

 Halloween is almost here!
 Let’s spend the next few days de-mystifying some scary, creepy and crawly animals.
 First up is the red-bellied piranha.
 These animals get a bad rap for going into feeding frenzies, and movies sometimes show them stripping their prey in a matter of minutes.
 In reality, piranhas mainly feed on fish, insects and aquatic vertebrates.
-Piranha feeding frenzies occasionally occur because of starvation or provocation – but rarely do they attack at random.
+Piranha feeding frenzies occasionally occur because of starvation or provocation.

 Dasha gets her feet wet at Rosebrough Tiger Passage